G-Oelgaard/Spatial_final_assignment/README.md

 ## ------ DATA ------
 This script mainly utilises two datasets.

 **Cli**matological Database for the **W**orld's **Oc**eans**, or **CLIWOC** for short, contains ca. 287.000 different logbook entries across 8 nations from 1662-1855.
 However, that vast majority of these are from british, dutch, french and spanish ships from 1750-1850, and the script will filter out all other nations.
 The original EU-funded project was created in the early 2000's as a cooperation across a range of different unversities.
 Although it was intended to be used to, as the name might suggest, map and research climatological behavior and changes, it has since been used for a wide range of different purposes.
-AS onnen could expect from a project created in the early 2000's,
+A might have been expect from a project created in the early 2000's, it is however not very accesiable as it requires the use of programs such as MS ACCESS.
+Thankfully the database has been updated by others and can now in more modern formats.
+The table explaining each variable found onn the original website, is however still of immense value.
+- Link to original database: https://webs.ucm.es/info/cliwoc/
+- Link to updated database: https://www.historicalclimatology.com/cliwoc.html

 **GlobCurrent** provided that files needed to create the currents raster.
-While the original files had
+While the original files also had the direction of ocean currents, that information was lost when converted to a raster file.
+As the north-south current raster was deemed unusable, the __route effiecieny is based exclusivly on east-west currents__

 ## ------ REPO STRUCTURE ------
 "src" FOLDER: